Gravitational waves from the fragmentation of axion-like particle dark matter: Introduction

 While there is no lack of evidence for the existence of dark matter (DM) in the universe, its nature remains a mystery.
 Axion-like particles (ALPs) and similar light bosons, which can have masses as small as $10^{-22}\rm{eV}$, are a particularly appealing class of potential DM particles.
 In field theory ALPs are typically pseudo-Goldstone bosons such as the name giving QCD axion~\cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj}.
 But string theory, too, often features ALPs~\cite{Svrcek:2006yi, Arvanitaki:2009fg, Acharya:2010zx, Cicoli:2012sz}.
 Perhaps most importantly ALPs are natural DM candidates because they can be produced in the early universe via the vacuum misalignment mechanism~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah, Arias:2012az}, in the form of a coherent field oscillating around the minimum of its potential, mimicking the behavior of pressureless matter.

 When it comes to interactions the focus is usually on those used for detection\footnote{Of course, in addition gravity allows the formation of galactic structures in the matter-dominated universe, see, e.g.~\cite{Hu:2000ke,Marsh:2015xka}.}.
 Yet, self-interactions can be relevant for the dynamics in the early universe, soon after the onset of oscillations when the field value is still large.
-For standard ALPs, whose potential enjoys a discrete shift symmetry, the effect is nevertheless usually small, unless the initial misalignment field value is tuned with high precision to the top of the potential~\cite{Abbott:1982af,Preskill:1982cy,Arvanitaki:2019rax}.\footnote{In principle also ALP--photon interactions could cause an instability that would result in a rapid decay of the ALP DM.
-However, in the phenomenologically relevant regime this does not happen due to a combination of the expansion of the Universe and the nonvanishing plasma mass~\cite{Alonso-Alvarez:2019ssa} (see~\cite{Abbott:1982af,Preskill:1982cy} for the case of axions).} The situation is different for ALPs exhibiting a monodromy~\cite{Jaeckel:2016qjp, Berges:2019dgr}, a phenomenon that can arise for string axions and consists in an explicit breaking of the discrete shift symmetry~\cite{McAllister:2008hb, Silverstein:2008sg, Marchesano:2014mla}.
-In that case the field can oscillate over multiple fundamental periods of the potential and self-interactions generically trigger the fragmentation of the coherent field.
-We studied the nonperturbative dynamics of this process in an earlier work~\cite{Berges:2019dgr}.
-This confirmed the viability of such ALPs as DM for a wide range of masses.
-Importantly, the fragmentation significantly changes the distribution of the DM.
-It leads to strong over-densities at small scales.
-While these may be difficult to detect in astrophysical and cosmological observations, they are potentially detectable in direct detection experiments looking for ALP DM, such as, e.g.~\cite{Kahn:2016aff, Shokair:2014rna, Petrakou:2017epq, Droster:2019fur, Gatti:2018ojx, Majorovits:2017ppy, McAllister:2017lkb, Alesini:2019ajt, Melcon:2018dba}.
+For standard ALPs, whose potential enjoys a discrete shift symmetry, the effect is nevertheless usually small,\footnote{In principle also ALP--photon interactions could cause an instability that would result in a rapid decay of the ALP DM.
+However, in the phenomenologically relevant regime this does not happen due to a combination of the expansion of the Universe and the nonvanishing plasma mass~\cite{Alonso-Alvarez:2019ssa} (see~\cite{Abbott:1982af,Preskill:1982cy} for the case of axions).} unless the initial misalignment field value is tuned with high precision to the top of the potential~\cite{Abbott:1982af, Preskill:1982cy, Arvanitaki:2019rax}.\footnote{See~\cite{Co:2018mho, Takahashi:2019pqf} for a way to dynamically generate suitable initial conditions with the field close to the extremum of the potential.} The situation is different for ALPs exhibiting a monodromy~\cite{Jaeckel:2016qjp, Berges:2019dgr}, a phenomenon that can arise for string axions and consists in an explicit breaking of the discrete shift symmetry.
+Monodromy can be induced by the coupling to background fluxes~\cite{Marchesano:2014mla, Blumenhagen:2014gta, Hebecker:2014eua, McAllister:2014mpa} or branes~\cite{McAllister:2008hb, Silverstein:2008sg} wrapping a $p$-cycle that gives rise to the axion.
+In the presence of a monodromy the field can oscillate over multiple fundamental periods of the potential and self-interactions lead to a resonant amplification of fluctuations, as explained in~\cite{Jaeckel:2016qjp}.
+This generically triggers the fragmentation of the coherent field.